w3c/opentrack-cg/spec/model/overview.md

 ### Results

 'Results' is an ordered list collecting the performances achieved by competitors after a concrete round or at the end of the event.
 It serves as ranking for each stage of the competition.
 Result list items will include information about the impact of the performance in the competition (i.e., records, disqualifications, competition 'under protest', etc.).

+In Combined Events, scores are calculated according to *Combined events scoring tables*.

 _Example of results after the Final round in 100m Women event:_